BJP-Apna Dal(S) alliance has rid UP of 'divisive' SP, BSP: Home Minister Amit Shah | Politics

 ''The Congress, SP and BSP were either in power or partners in power but they never worked to give constitutional status to the backward class commission.

-''They never formed commissions like the one for the Dalit brothers or for the tribal ('adivasi') brothers.
+''They never formed commissions like the one for Dalit brothers or for Adivasi brothers.
 Modi ji worked to give constitutional status to the OBC Commission, by which the path of development of the backward class was laid,'' Shah said.

 ''The schemes meant for the poor, which were sent by Modi ji, are being implemented by the UP administration,'' he added.